 - Pricey.
 Sleepbuds cost $249 for a pair

-- Your device (smartphone, tablet, etc.) must support Bluetooth Low Energy (also called Bluetooth Smart) to work correctly with the Bose noise-masking sleepbuds
+- The supplementing device (smartphone, tablet, etc.) must support Bluetooth Low Energy (also called Bluetooth Smart) to work correctly with the Bose noise-masking Sleepbuds

-- You’ll need to make sure you attach the magnetized sides of the sleepbuds to the charging pod just right or they won’t charge
+- The user must attach the magnetized sides of the Sleepbuds to the charging pod just right or they won’t charge

-- If you want new sounds, you have to wait for a transfer that should take between 30 minutes and two hours (depending on your Bluetooth signal)
+- If someone wants new sounds, they have to wait for a transfer that should take between 30 minutes and two hours (depending on their Bluetooth signal)

 - It’s easy to lose them in light-colored sheets because they blend in easily with light-colored bedding

-I’ve personally used earplugs (all different kinds) to help me sleep for at least the last 10 years.
-I need earplugs to sleep at night and primarily use disposable foam ones.
+I’ve personally used earplugs (all different kinds) to help me sleep for at least the last 10 years; it’s not an addiction but I am dependent on earplugs or some noise-blocking mechanism to sleep at night!

-I was excited but skeptical about the Bose Noise-Masking sleepbuds because they promise quite a few things:
+I was excited but skeptical about the Bose Noise-Masking Sleepbuds because the brand makes several promises:

-- They promise to fit seamlessly in your ears and passively block nose.
+- They promise to fit seamlessly in the ears and passively block noise.

-- They promise to help you sleep by streaming a range of ambient noises at a volume level that you control.
+- They promise to help induce sleep by streaming a range of ambient noises at a volume level that the user controls.

 - They promise not to move or run out of juice for 16 hours when fully charged.

-The best way to describe the sleepbuds is to say they’re basically a cool hybrid between an earplug and a headphone.
-While they don’t stream music or podcasts, they will wirelessly play ambient noise (think rain, white noise, etc.) to help block out everyday noises and keep you sleeping longer.
+The best way to describe the Sleepbuds is to say they’re essentially a hybrid between an earplug and a headphone.
+While they don’t stream music or podcasts, they will wirelessly play ambient noise (think rain, white noise, etc.) to block out everyday noises and facilitate longer sleep with fewer disruptions.

-The sleepbuds are super easy to put in your ears.
-It’s the same process as putting in any small headphones, except you’ll also hook the tip of the ear tip into the curved part of your earlobe so the whole device stays in place.
+The Sleepbuds are super easy to put in the ears; it’s the same straightforward process as putting in any small headphones, except users will also hook the tip of their ear tip into the curved part of their earlobes so the whole device stays put.

-The Bose app that syncs with your sleepbuds is important to have.
-This is where you pick the noise, noise volume, alarm, and other settings for your sleepbuds.
-The range of sounds is great and the whole app is very easy to use.
-It allows you to check your sleepbud battery life and create a notification if the battery is going to run out.
+The Bose app that syncs with the Sleepbuds is critical; the app is where the owner can pick the type of noise, noise volume, alarm, and other settings for his or her Sleepbuds.
+The range of sounds is fantastic and the whole app is very simple to use.
+It allows the owner to check the Sleepbud battery life and generates a notification if the battery is going to run out.

-You’ll need to have a smartphone or media device that can run Bluetooth Low Energy or Bluetooth Smart.
-This is important to double-check before purchasing the sleepbuds, as they won’t work without it.
-I have an iPhone 8Plus with an up-to-date iOS and had no problems using the sleepbuds and app.
+It’s essential that owners have a smartphone or media device that runs Bluetooth Low Energy or Bluetooth Smart.
+Please double-check before purchasing the Sleepbuds, as they’ll fail to without it; I have an iPhone 8Plus with an up-to-date iOS and had no problems using the Sleepbuds and app.

-I think the sleepbuds are the best fit for individuals who rely heavily on earplugs to sleep but aren’t satisfied with their foam or wax options.
+I think the Sleepbuds make for an innovative choice for individuals, with the means, who rely heavily on earplugs to sleep but aren’t satisfied with their foam or wax options.